vectra-ai-research/Halberd/README.md

 - Download Testing Report

 ## Getting Started
-Once you are setup, access Halbert by visiting http://127.0.0.1:8050/ in your browser.
+Once you are setup, access Halberd by visiting http://127.0.0.1:8050/ in your browser.

 The `Access` page allows your to manage access token and review your current access to various environments.